 GROUNDBREAKING VIDEO – April 12, 2021

-The Judge Perez Bridge and Belle Chasse Tunnel serve as the primary access points for the residents, businesses, and industries of western Plaquemines Parish.
+The Belle Chasse Bridge and Belle Chasse Tunnel serve as the primary access points for the residents, businesses, and industries of western Plaquemines Parish.
 Both the bridge and tunnel are located on the LA 23 corridor, which has a current traffic volume in excess of 33,000 vehicles per day.

 The movable bridge began operating in 1968 and the tunnel in 1956.
 These structures are near the end of their design life span.
 Currently, there is a need to replace unreliable and inefficient infrastructure due to frequent, costly, and unpredictable operations for repair and maintenance which impact the public’s ability to travel.